harness/developer-hub/docs/platform/triggers/customize_trigger_input_configuration_using_override_yaml.md

 :::note
 You can only customize parameters using YAML in this setup.
 :::
-Let's go through the feature with an example:-
+Let's go through the feature with an example:

 Suppose you have a trigger referring to an Input set `myInputSet` :